DigitalPublishingToolkit/NN09/md/10Rules.md

 crowdfunding campaign.
 The writing of this book would have never been possible without the help of a number of people.

-I’d like to thank Geert Lovink, and the Institute of Network Cultures in Amsterdam, for allowing me to publish an international version of my thoughts.
+I’d like to thank Geert Lovink, Miriam Rasch, and the Institute of Network Cultures in Amsterdam, for allowing me to publish an international version of my thoughts.